 HIS 121.
-WORLD HISTORY I (3-0-3)
+WORLD HISTORY I (3-0-3) PREREQUISITE: Appropriate placement scores.

 This course surveys social, intellectual, economic, and political developments which have molded the modern world.
 Focus in on both non-western and western civilizations from the prehistoric to the early modern era.